Suyashdwivedi/Wiki_Tools/README-Wikimedia URL Shortener.md

 # Wikimedia URL Shortener

 This project provides a simple web interface to shorten URLs that link to Wikimedia projects (such as Wikipedia, Wikimedia Commons, etc.) using the Wikimedia URL Shortener API.
+(It needs to be updated as its not functioning properly)

 ## Author